Dubai's New Construction Laws and Contractor Rating System 2026

 Here's everything you need to know about the new contractor law Dubai 2025.

-At the heart of the law is a mission to unify standards and practices.
-Contractors will now be classified according to expertise, qualifications, and capacity, and must operate strictly within their approved limits.
+Contractors will now be classified by expertise, qualifications, and capacity and must operate strictly within their approved limits.
 Subcontracting without prior written approval is strictly prohibited, reinforcing a higher level of construction compliance in Dubai.

 According to the Dubai construction law update, Dubai Municipality has been directed to establish a centralized, integrated electronic registry.
 Linked to the Invest in Dubai platform, this e-registry will catalog contractors by field (e.g., construction, demolition) and issue professional competency certificates to qualified personnel.
 This digitization push forms a cornerstone of the emirate's modernization drive.

-Under the Dubai contractor regulation law, all contractors are mandated to register in the new digital system and regularize their status within one year from the law’s enactment.
+All contractors are mandated to register in the new digital system and regularize their status within one year of the law’s enactment.
 The committee may extend this transition period by an additional year.
 Contractors with expiring licenses during this period can renew after signing a formal compliance declaration.

 Violations under the new contractor law will be treated with strict enforcement measures, supported by a tiered system of penalties designed to enforce compliance.
 Fines include: